The White Problem of "Chocolate Chipping" in Diversity, Equity, and Inclusion Efforts

 So, I think it’s important that when we have a question like that, that it’s a two-way conversation, and that you’re not just taking, but giving as well.
 What can you give us, what you can do for us, how can you work with us?
 That’s what I’m looking for.
 Not just us giving answers because that’s not going to help because we’re not going to always be in your meetings giving you the answers.
 So, we need to find a way to make this a two-way conversation.”

 Instead of mining for BIPOC knowledge, as white people, we need to come up with our own solutions to exclusion and racism.
 Often we extract without concern for the harm we are doing.
-Our racism is present in our language, in our questions, in what we think are benign conversations, and it extends to more obvious forms of violence in the way as colonizers we have extracted, mined, and raped the land that we now build our houses and businesses upon.
+Our racism is present in our language, in our questions, in what we think are benign conversations, but the impact is not benign.

 On the podcast Hoodrat to Headwrap, in the episode called “Diversity and Inclusion is for White People: Beyond Bruno Mars and the Love of Light Skin, Ericka Hart talks about the phenomenon of “chocolate chipping” and how this plays out in white organizations when they say they want to be more diverse and inclusive: